Using the CUBIC Cluster

 To login, go back to your terminal and find the password in the config file and input:

-# please first make sure you have logged in as cubic project user, instead of personal user (as the config.yaml is saved in project user folder):
+# please first make sure you have logged in as CUBIC project user, instead of personal user (as the config.yaml is saved in project user folder):

 # sudo -u <project_username> sudosh